yfrayer/magic-eraser/README.md

 The frame rate of the output does not exactly resemble input.
 The program extracts images at 30 fps and recreates the video at 30 fps, but a side by side comparison shows lag in the output video.

+The object tracking is not perfect, as multiple objects moving in and out of detection causes ids to be incorrectly rearranged.

 ## Future Development

 Option to create a green screen effect

 Save images and data from previous program runs and allow user to select different objects to remove

+Allow user to select which part of the video to modify